-TAY Wellness Program: Supported Housing Program for eligible TAY (16-25) FSP youth.
+TAY Wellness Program: A supported Housing Program for eligible TAY (16-25) FSP youth.
+This is a General Service Development program.

-- 1. Population Served: TAY, ages 16 to 25 with a serious mental illness (SMI) or severe emotional disturbance (SED), with a priority for underserved populations. - 2.
+- 1. Population Served: TAY, ages 16 to 25 with a serious mental illness (SMI) or severe emotional disturbance (SED), with a priority for underserved populations.
+This program aims to serve 24 TAY FSPs per year. - 2.
 Services Provided: Supported housing, educational development and vocational development, finance management, life skills training, maintaining a clean productive housing environment, accessing mental and physical health care, and developing healthy coping and stress management tools. - 3.
 Program Goals: Promote independence, improve resiliency and recovery, and develop healthy relationships, as well as healthy and strong social networks. - 4.
-Program Evaluation Methods: The program staff conduct evaluation activities that meet MHSA FSP requirements.
+Program Evaluation Methods: The program staff conducts evaluation activities that meet MHSA FSP requirements.
 This includes collecting demographic information on each individual person receiving services, the type of service delivered, the frequency, and duration of services.
 Perception of Care surveys are collected annually and at the end/termination of services.
 Information on timeliness of services and referrals to community services is also collected.
 Data are collected using one or more of the following instruments: the Child Assessment of Needs (CANS), the Partnership Assessment Form (PAF), the Key Event Tracking (KET), and Quarterly Assessment Form (3M).
 Data is reported to the MHSA team throughout the year.

 Youth Resource Center: The Arbor Youth Resource Center is available to all youth aged 16-25, and provides outreach and engagement support services, as well as providing wellness and resiliency skills building.
+This is a General Service Development Program.

-1. Population Served: Community youth ages 16 -25.

-- 2. Services Provided: Groups, classes, and workshops designed to promote life skills, independent living, vocational skills, educational skills, managing health care needs, and self-esteem.
+- 1. Population Served: Community youth ages 16 -25.
+This program aims to serve at least 350 youth per year. - 2.
+Services Provided: Groups, classes, and workshops designed to promote life skills, independent living, vocational skills, educational skills, managing health care needs, and self-esteem.
 Services address youth and family communication, as well as parenting support.
 Services address both mental health and substance use issues, developing healthy social skills, and other topics relevant to youth.
 The Center provides a safe environment to promote healthy appropriate social relationships, peer support, and advocacy. - 3.
 Program Goals: Promote independence, improve resiliency and recovery, and to develop healthy relationships and healthy and strong social networks. - 4.
 Program Evaluation Methods: The program staff conduct evaluation activities to document the number of persons served, including demographic information on each individual person receiving services, the type of service delivered, the frequency, and duration of services.
 Perception of Care surveys are completed annually.
 Data is reported to the MHSA team on all services provided throughout the year.